 The combination of a smooth ride and the increased safety is something they just can’t afford to ignore.
 The fact that a tyre keeps its shape when it loses pressure could be life-saving in the event of a tyre blow-out.”

 As I have stated earlier this means that the fleet car user can now safely drive the vehicle to a tyre centre or garage and have the tyre replaced.

 This will help to reduce down time caused in the past by the driver calling out the emergency services because they are not able to change the wheel themselves, or the car is stranded in a dangerous place.

 For the private drivers who are fitted out with run-flat tyres it would be well worth trying out these new Michelin Zero Pressure, because of the better and less harsh ride, that is associated with the other run-flat makes of tyres.

 Pellon Tyre and Auto-centre offer car and van servicing and repairs to all makes of vehicles.
-We are members of Unipart Car Care centres and give a nationwide guarantee for all our work and parts.
 We also sell Michelin Zero Pressure Online .

 Comments are closed.